whyteaz/global.hackathon/TEAMS.md

 We are The Soft Pyramid
 ================

-We are one of the best laravel work developers in the world, and the No.1 Laravel Framework developer on pakistan.
+We are one of the best laravel framework developers in the world, and the No.1 Laravel Framework developer in pakistan.

 About Us